Beginner's Guide to Peace - Fellow Travelers

 The following is a short list of people currently active in the liberty movement that I would nominate as key members for the

-I have been listening to Scott's podcasts for over ten years.
+I have been listening to Scott's podcasts for more than a decade.
 There are times, however, when I need to take a break for a few weeks because I can no longer bear to hear any more of the vast and intentional evil that the American Empire has waged against large numbers of peoples across the planet.
 Scott is the kind of person I would want working next to me on any kind of dirty, thankless job.

 Dr. Ron Paul (